Blue Light Press presents:

 We are proud to announce in…

-October 8, 2025: Poems from The Mayor Has a Hammer will be read in PA 700 “Foundations of Governance and Management” at San Francisco State University’s Master of Public Administration (MPA) Program in downtown San Francisco.
+October 8, 2025: Jim read poems from The Mayor Has a Hammer in PA 700 “Foundations of Governance and Management” at San Francisco State University’s Master of Public Administration (MPA) Program in downtown San Francisco.

-October 16, 2025: Poems from The Mayor Has a Hammer will be read as a part of the panel, “Creativity at Work: How Public Servants Use Art to Lead, Heal, and Inspire” at the 75th anniversary conference of the Municipal Management Association of Northern California (MMANC).
+October 16, 2025: Jim read poems from The Mayor Has a Hammer as a part of the panel, “Creativity at Work: How Public Servants Use Art to Lead, Heal, and Inspire” at the 75th anniversary conference of the Municipal Management Association of Northern California (MMANC).

-November 2025: The Mayor Has a Hammer will be featured in the November 2025 edition of the International City/County Management Association’s (ICMA) Public Management (PM) magazine.
+November 2025: The Mayor Has a Hammer is featured in the November 2025 edition of the International City/County Management Association’s (ICMA) Public Management (PM) magazine.